misskey-dev/misskey/CONTRIBUTING.md

 ## Development
 ### Setup
-Before developing, you set up environment.
+Before developing, you have to set up environment.
 Misskey requires Redis, PostgreSQL, and FFmpeg.
 There are a few ways to proceed.

 #### Use system-wide software
 You could install them in system-wide (such as from package manager).